The Best VPN Service

 Private Internet Access

-Be warned: VPNs are not a one-stop security shop.
+But no matter which service you choose, be warned: VPNs are not a one-stop security shop.
 “If someone really wants to get at what you have, there are tons of ways for them to do it,” explains Jennifer Golbeck, a computer scientist and world-renowned internet security expert at the University of Maryland, College Park.
-A VPN service improves your online privacy, but it’s not bulletproof protection against hackers, and it certainly won’t make you totally anonymous (as so many services claim).
-Golbeck describes a VPN as “absolutely the first priority if you’re on public WiFi,” though she notes that it’s most effective when used in conjunction with other common-sense security measures, such as an online backup service and a solid password manager.
+A VPN service improves your online privacy, but even the best cannot make you totally anonymous (as some services imply).
+A good VPN is “absolutely the first priority if you’re on public WiFi,” Golbeck told us.
+But she notes that it’s most effective when used in conjunction with other common-sense security measures, such as an online backup service and a solid password manager — we look at some of these additional options down below.

 How We Found the Best VPN Services